DanRiffo/smd-reworking-station/README.md

 Based on the work by ELDHO-KURIAN https://github.com/ELDHO-KURIAN/smd-reworking-station eldhokurian123456789(at)gmail.com

-# if you want to support HIM
+If you want to support HIM
 paypal.me/eldhokurianatom

 <image src="images/IMG_20200725_164713.jpg" width="500">